SoftwareHeritage/swh-deposit/docs/getting-started.rst

 You need to be referenced on SWH's client list to have:

-* a credential (needed for the basic authentication step)
+* credentials (needed for the basic authentication step)

   - in this document we reference ``<name>`` as the client's name and ``<pass>`` as its associated authentication password.